The Caird Library and Archive at the National Maritime Museum subscribes to a range of electronic resources to assist you in your research.

 Designed to accompany the print edition available in the Caird Library, this basic database provides the latest address and contact details of the companies appearing in the printed edition, for the current year.

 Oxford Art Online is an encyclopedia-style resource covering every aspect of the visual arts from prehistory to the present day.
 It is particularly good for biographies of artists and subject overviews on styles, movements and places.
 Over 5000 images from art museums and collections are included.

-56,000 biographies of people who shaped the history of the British Isles and beyond, from the earliest times to 2003.
+Over 50,000 biographies of people who shaped the history of the British Isles and beyond, from the earliest times to 2003.
 You can search, browse, or explore themed essays.

 Search or browse over 900 entries on topics including naval history, shipbuilding, navigation and scientific instrumentation, maritime art and literature.

 The OED is the authoritative dictionary of the English language.
 It contains information on the past and present meaning of words from across the English-speaking world.
 It traces the history of words through quotations, from the earliest usage to the present day.